jeremiah-c-leary/eda-log-file-warning-suppressor/docs/source/suppression_rules.rst

 | author             |   No     | Document who created the suppression.           |
 +--------------------+----------+-------------------------------------------------+

-.. jcl - Need some real world examples.
+.. jcl - Need some real world examples that show the warning message and a corresponding suppression rule.